Platters and Wall Pieces

 Atlantic and Pacific from Monterey Bay and Emerald Basin (off Nova Scotia), sediments alternate in stripes.
 The lucky part is how the Emerald Basin sediment formed rivulets and then beaded up in a circular band of pooled glaze.
 Seaglass center.

-Coverging and Diverging Plates & Snowball Earth
+Coverging and Diverging Plates & Snowball Earth (SOLD)

 8.5" x 2"